based on Reviews

 • metabolic regulation of energy-dependent cytoplasmic and mitochondrial metabolic pathways

-• influencing hormone-receptor interactions
+• Influence of hormone-receptor interactions

-• regulation of electrolyte transport and content
+• Regulation of electrolyte transport and content

-• influencing resting and action potentials
+• Influence of resting and action potentials

-• change in the electromechanical coupling
+• Change in the electromechanical coupling

 • Inhibition of calcium-induced NTM release at presynaptic membranes (reduction of stress hormones and excitability -> cf. heart)

-• reduction of cardiac O2 consumption
+• Reduction of cardiac O² consumption

 • Improvement of myocardial metabolism, cardiac output, vascular tone